Background pattern

 Hemodialysis (if necessary).

-The treatment of methemoglobinemia with methylene blue is contraindicated in patients with glucose-6-phosphate deficiency or methemoglobin reductase deficiency.
-In cases where treatment is contraindicated or ineffective, it is recommended to perform a blood transfusion or a transfusion of a red blood cell concentrate.
+Treatment of methemoglobinemia with methyl blue is contraindicated in patients with glucose-6-phosphate or methemoglobin reductase deficiency.
+For cases where treatment is contraindicated or not effective, a blood transfusion or transfusion of a red blood cell concentrate is recommended.

 Resuscitation measures: